 The Flexibility of Large Polycarbonate Sheets

 First, consider the strength of polycarbonate.
 It looks like glass but is 200 times stronger and half as heavy.
 The advantages of working with a material like this are apparent.
 Glass has many esthetic qualities which are prized by architects, but because of its weaknesses, breakability and rigidity, it does not readily lend itself to the kind of creativity that architects prize.
 Compare that to polycarbonate.
 The larger the size of the polycarbonate sheet, the greater the radius of the bend.
 Large carbonate sheets are particularly effective if your building has an arching roof.
+Polycarbonate roofing sheets has many advantages for building designs.
 It’s virtually unbreakable, unlike glass, and yet it can bend, also unlike glass.
 You’ve seen polycarbonate many times; it’s not only used in construction, but also to make security screens, farm machinery, moving machinery parts and windshields.